electronf99/eric-LCD-BT-thingy/README.md

 ## BLE Thingy for Eric's Wacky LCD

 # If you are reading this then you are probabaly Eric.

-### Eric's not quite right jumbo LCD1602 with BL pins at the wrong end
+There is something not quite right about Eric's jumbo LCD1602.
+The BL pins at the wrong end meaning it becomes a heat source not a data source.

 More stuff built with things laying around (including some of the code).